surgalxy/trader/README.md

 # Trader

-A minimal project for experimenting with automated trading using a simple agent and a wrapper for the HyperLiquid API.
+A minimal project for experimenting with automated trading using a simple agent and wrappers for both the HyperLiquid REST API and the official HyperLiquid SDK.

 ## Setup